dhyutitewani/plant-project/README.md

 ## Basic application that allows the students to enter and alter information about their plants <br>
-This helps the student monitor their plants and keep track of it's growth and requirements
+This helps the student monitor their plants and keep track of it's growth and requirements Attributes:<br>
-Attributes:
--> Plant ID
+- Plant ID
--> Volunteer Name
+- Volunteer Name
--> Student ID
+- Student ID
 -> Scientific plant name
 -> Location
     -> Latitude